 Visually, monolithic dome homes have a tendency to look somewhat monotonous from the outside.
-But there are notable exceptions to this, and the interior can be furnished and customized in a virtually limitless number of ways.
+But there are exceptions to this – check out this unique dome home in Pensacola Beach, FL or this quirky dome home in Canterbury, NH – and the interior can be furnished and customized in a virtually limitless number of ways.

 A monolithic dome home we recently visited in Texas.

 Obviously, a spherical house is not for everybody.
 The term “geodesic dome” has been in use in the U.S. since as far back as 1950, and in the ensuing decades dome living has always remained a fringe aspect of American domestic architecture.

 Nevertheless, dome houses have always offered a handful of advantages over traditional homes that continue to draw customers today:

 - They’re energy-efficient: A study completed in 2016 by dome-home maker Monolithic Constructors found the utility savings of a 50-foot, ellipsoid house in Virginia were more than $2,500 over five years, compared to the average house in the state (despite powering a two-car garage and pump-house).
 The house we visited was actually three connected domes totaling 3,200 square feet, and yet it can easily be powered with a small array of solar panels.